facebook/docusaurus/website/docs/cli.md

 - `themeName`: name of the theme you are using
 - `swizzleComponent`: name of the component to be swizzled
-- `pathToNewComponent`: relative path to the desired location to the new component

-Running the above command will copy the swizzle component to the path you indicated.
-You may then make any changes to the copied component and Docusaurus will use that component from then on.
+Running the above command will copy the relevant theme files to your site folder.
+You may then make any changes to it and Docusaurus will use it instead of the one provided from the theme.

 To unswizzle a component, simply delete the files of the swizzled component.